DeepakSxn/Genmyo/README.md

 # GenMyo

 GenMyo is your home for inner wellness.
-The Mirror Project is a calm, AI-guided WhatsApp space to pause, reflect, and think clearly.
+The Mirror Project is a calm, AI-guided WhatsApp space to pause, reflect, and think clearly

 **Website**: https://genmyo.ai/